aws-amplify/docs/cli-toolchain/quickstart.md

 #### Adding a Lambda Trigger

 Lambda triggers are useful for adding functionality during certain lifecycles of the user registration and sign-in process of your application.
-Amplify ships common triggers which you can enable and modify (if necessary) through a few simple questions.
+Amplify ships common trigger templates which you can enable and modify (if necessary) through a few simple questions.
 Alternatively, you can build your own auth challenges manually.

 There are two ways to setup Lambda Triggers for your Cognito User Pool.